prmr/SoftwareDesign/modules/Module-02.md

 	}
 ```

 Note that this minimal implementation sorts cards by ascending rank, but leaves the order of suits undefined, which in practice leads to unpredictability.
 In the exercises you will improve this behavior to sort cards by taking suits into account as well.

+Note also that the type-checking mechanism makes it possible for the compiler to detect that a `Stack<Card>` object cannot be passed to `Collections.sort` unless the `Card` class declares to implement the `Comparable` interface.
+How this happens is outside the scope of this module because it requires a good understanding of the typing rules for Java generic types, something we will see later.

 <!--